 The Company is subject to extensive regulation regarding capital adequacy and liquidity requirements, mainly deriving from the legislative package of Directive 2013/36/EU on access to the activity of credit institutions and the prudential supervision of credit institutions and investment firms ("CRD IV") and regulation (EU) No 575/2013 of the European Parliament and the Council of June 2013 on prudential requirements for credit and investment firms and amending regulation (EU) No 648/2012, the Capital Requirement Regulation ("CRR") implementing the proposals of Basel III in the EU.
 The CRR and CRD IV include certain capital requirements that are intended to vary over time and depend on, among other things, the existence of cyclical and structural systemic risks.
 The CRR has been directly effective in Sweden since 1 January 2014, while CRD IV was implemented in Sweden on 2 August 2014 by a combination of amendments to existing Swedish legislation, regulations of the Swedish FSA, and the enactment of new legislation (primarily the Swedish Special Supervision of Credit Institutions and Investment Firms Act (Sw. lag (2014:968) om särskild tillsyn över kreditinstitut och värdepappersbolag) (the "Swedish Special Supervision of Credit Institutions and Investment Firms Act"), the Swedish Capital Buffers Act (Sw. lag (2014:966) om kapitalbuffertar) and certain regulations from the Swedish FSA (the Swedish FSA regulations regarding prudential requirements and capital buffers (Sw.
 Finansinspektionens föreskrifter om tillsynskrav och kapitalbuffertar) (FFFS 2014:12) and the Swedish FSA regulations regarding countercyclical capital buffers (Sw.
-Finansinspektionens föreskrifter om kontracykliskt buffertvärde) (FFFS 2014:33)).
+Finansinspektionens föreskrifter om kontracykliskt buffertvärde) (FFFS 2014:33).
 Since the implementation of CRR and CRD IV, the Swedish FSA has also made several amendments to its regulations in order to align these with, and to complement, the new rules.

 In December 2017, the Basel Committee published complements to the Basel III Framework in order to complete it.
 The complements, often called Basel IV, entail substantial changes and are proposed to enter into force 1 January 2022 with a phasing-in period of five years.
-The proposed changes need to be implemented at EU level in order for them to become applicable for Sweden
+The proposed changes need to be implemented at EU level in order for them to become applicable for Sweden.

 As part of its efforts to strengthen and deepen the Banking Union, the EU Commission presented a package of legislative proposals in November 2016 to implement, inter alia, the reforms agreed at international level following the 2007-08 financial crisis, generally referred to as the "Banking Package".
 The Banking Package's main objective is to reduce risk in the EU banking industry, which is considered by Member States a prerequisite for further integration with respect to risk sharing under the Banking Union's third pillar.
-The Banking Package comprises proposals for amendments to, inter alia, CRD IV, CRR and BRRD (as defined below).
-The proposed amendments are now subject to adoption by the European Parliament and Council.
-It is anticipated they will entail substantial changes to the capital and liquidity requirements for banks.
+In April and May 2019, respectively, the European Parliament and the European Council adopted CRD V and CRR II.
+The revised rules entail significant changes to the current regulations in CRD IV and CRR (as defined below).
+The adopted regulations enter into force on 27 June 2019, however, most of the new rules will start to apply at mid-year 2021.
+The Swedish Government has commissioned a report with proposals by 1 October 2019 on how to implement CRD V into Swedish law, and the implementation must be completed no later than 18 months after publication in the Official Journal of the European Union.